Erasmus+

-Erasmus+ is the European Commission's Programme for education, training, youth, and sport for the period 2021-2027, succeeding the previous programme (2007-2014).
+Erasmus+ is the European Commission's programme for promoting education, training, youth, and sport for the 2021–2027 period, succeeding the previous programme (2014–2020).
 As an integrated programme, Erasmus+ offers more opportunities for the mobility of learners and staff and cooperation across the education, training, and youth sectors and is easier to access than its predecessors, with simplified funding rules and a structure that aims to streamline the administration of the programme.
+EU Member States and third countries associated with the Programme can fully take part in all the Actions of Erasmus+.
+The third countries associated with the Programme are North Macedonia, Serbia, Iceland, Liechtenstein, Norway and Turkey.

+In the EU-UK summit on 19 May 2025, the UK and the European Commission agreed to work towards the association of the UK with the Erasmus+ programme.
+The UK had previously opted not to take part as an associated third country in the Erasmus+ programme 2021-27 after Brexit.

-The new Erasmus+ Program, running from 2021–27, is more digital, inclusive and innovative, as well as greener.
+The new Erasmus+ Program, running from 2021 to 2027, is more digital, inclusive and innovative, as well as greener.

 Introduction

-The new, larger program for the period 2021-2027 focuses on inclusion.
+The new, larger programme for the period 2021–2027 focuses on inclusion.
 The Programme is open to students, apprentices, teachers, lecturers, young people, volunteers, youth workers, and people working in grassroots sport.
-Approximately two-thirds of the budget is allocated to learning opportunities abroad for individuals, within the EU and beyond; the remainder will support partnerships between educational institutions, youth organizations, businesses, local and regional authorities and NGOs, as well as reforms to modernize education, training and youth systems.
+Approximately two-thirds of the budget is allocated to learning opportunities abroad for individuals, within the EU and beyond; the remainder will support partnerships between educational institutions, youth organisations, businesses, local and regional authorities and NGOs, as well as reforms to modernise education, training and youth systems.

-Hard beginning

-Erasmus+ has had a difficult start in 2021.
-This was due to the long negotiations on the EU budget, which still delayed the first calls.
-The number of exchange students has risen again to the level of the beginning of 2019.

-Due to lengthy negotiations, Erasmus+ allocated 705 million euros in 2019, compared to 930 million euros in 2020.
-However, after the pandemic, the loyalty of teachers and students to distance learning has increased, and the budget for the second year has been increased to 997 million euros.

-Erasmus+ for Education Staff

-Erasmus+ Key Action 1 (KA1) provides a unique opportunity for teachers, headmasters, trainers, and other staff of educational institutions to participate in international training courses in different European countries.

-Schools, universities, vocational education and training, and adult education organizations are all eligible to receive full funding to attend courses under a KA1 mobility grant.

-The Erasmus+ KA1 grant covers all the costs to attend teacher training courses: including travel, subsistence, and course fee.

-In the new Erasmus+ programme (2021-2027) has been introduced the possibility of Erasmus accreditation for Key Action 1, which means that a school needs to be accredited only once during the seven years of the Programme (2021-2027).

-Erasmus+ Key Action 2 (KA2) is dedicated to the creation of "strategic partnerships", international networks that apply under the guidance of a school in charge of coordinating the partnership.
-These projects are geared towards one of the following goals: Cooperation and exchange of good practices, Innovation, Research projects.

-Erasmus+ Key Action 3 (KA3) is dedicated to centralized activities, usually managed by the Executive Agency (EACEA).
+Scope and objectives

+The programme's objective is pursued through three “Key Actions”: